-- The strategic credit portfolio is driven primarily by credit risk and includes a combination of traded non-investment-grade bonds and private credit opportunities.
+• The strategic credit portfolio is driven primarily by credit risk and includes a combination of traded non-investment-grade bonds and private credit opportunities.
 These assets provide potential for high returns and exhibit low correlation to the broader credit markets.
 As the market environment changes, various credit strategies move in and out of favor.
-TCDRS alters investment concentration among strategies to optimize the opportunity set for any given market environment. - Distressed debt partnerships invest in securities of companies whose debt has declined in value because they are experiencing financial stress.
+TCDRS alters investment concentration among strategies to optimize the opportunity set for any given market environment.

+- Distressed debt partnerships invest in securities of companies whose debt has declined in value because they are experiencing financial stress.
 Typical holdings are senior and subordinated debt instruments. - Direct lending partnerships consist of privately originated debt made to small and medium-sized companies or to real estate investors in order to take advantage of dislocations in the capital markets.

 Table 2 lists the committed and unfunded capital to private strategic credit, distressed debt and direct lending investments at Dec.
-31, 2020.
-During the first quarter of 2021, TCDRS made additional commitments of \$58 million to strategic credit, \$100 million to distressed debt and \$460 million to direct lending partnerships.
+31, 2021.
+During the first quarter of 2022, TCDRS made additional commitments of \$650 million to direct lending partnerships.
+There were no additional commitments to strategic credit or distressed debt fund during this period.